The Best Hotels in Tallinn, Estonia

 Hotel St Petersbourg

-Home to two excellent restaurants, this Russian-inspired boutique hotel benefits from a premier location in the Old Town, inspired design, and an overall atmosphere of luxury.
+Home to two excellent restaurants, this Russian-inspired boutique hotel benefits from a premier location in the Old Town, inspired design and an overall atmosphere of luxury.
 Rooms and suites mix faux fur and splendid wooden floors with modern amenities.
 All rooms also have free access to the sauna in the morning.

 Savoy Boutique Hotel

-Merchant House Hotel
+Merchants House Hotel